Eliza Courtney

-Elizabeth Courtney (20 February 1792 – 2 May 1859) was the illegitimate daughter of the Whig politician and future Prime Minister Charles Grey, 2nd Earl Grey, and socialite Georgiana, Duchess of Devonshire, while Georgiana was married to William Cavendish, 5th Duke of Devonshire.
+Elizabeth Courtney (20 February 1792 – 2 May 1859) was the illegitimate daughter of the Whig politician and future Prime Minister Charles Grey, 2nd Earl Grey, and socialite Georgiana Cavendish (née Spencer), Duchess of Devonshire, while Georgiana was married to William Cavendish, 5th Duke of Devonshire.

-The Duchess was forced by her husband to relinquish Eliza shortly after her birth, to be raised by Charles Grey's parents, Charles Grey, 1st Earl Grey, and Elizabeth Grey, Countess Grey.
+The Duchess was forced by her husband to relinquish Eliza shortly after her birth, to be raised by Charles Grey's parents, Charles Grey, 1st Earl Grey, and Elizabeth Grey.
 The Duchess came to visit Eliza in secret.
 Eliza named her firstborn daughter Georgiana.

 The name Courtney, extinct since the death of Charles Kelland Courtney in 1761, was derived from her great-uncle, her maternal grandmother's brother, William Poyntz (d.
 1809), having married Isabella (d.
 1805), sister and co-heiress of the aforementioned Charles Courtney, the last of the west country family of Courtney of Trethurfe and Courtney of Tremeer.

 Upbringing

 Eliza Courtney was born in France, in Aix-en-Provence on 20 February 1792.
 She was brought to Falloden, Northumberland in northern England and adopted by her paternal grandparents.
 Unlike her mother's legitimate children from her marriage, Eliza was not raised as part of the Devonshire House set in London.
 Her mother, Georgiana, could not acknowledge her daughter and visited her in secret until her own death.
 Several anguish-ridden poems from mother to daughter survive; two are reproduced below: